gabrieltal/javascript-30/README.md

 13 - Slide in on scroll
 Done on Saturday May 19 2018
 Images slide in as you're scrolling down.
 Nifty idea I don't really like how it looks though so I don't know that I'd actually use this.

+14 - JavaScript references vs copying
+Done on Sunday May 20 2018
+Quick lesson on references vs copying.